metacartel/MCV/MCV-Whitepaper.md

 Summoners

-Summoning team members are operational delegates responsible for services around legal, financial and coordination related tasks approved, directed and supervised by Mages.
+Summoning team members are operational delegates responsible for performing legal, financial and coordination-related tasks which are approved, directed and supervised by Mages.
 Delegates can be, but not need not be members.
-Summoners', tasks may include but are not limited to:
+Summoners' tasks may include but are not limited to:

 -   Coordination